 where $f(A)=A \pi \{J_1(A)[-2+A\pi H_0(A)]+A J_0(A)[2-\pi H_1(A)]\}$ and $H$'s and $J$'s are Struve and Bessel functions, respectively.
 Looking at sufficiently long time correlation such that $A=qv_Ft\gg1$ holds, we can approximate $f(A)\approx 2\pi A$.
 Then, we obtain momentum relaxation time $\tau$ from $\ev{c(t)}=\abs{\mathbf{p}(0)}^2(1-t/\tau)$ for $t\ll\tau$, and obtain inverse momentum relaxation time

 where the subscript $cl$ stands for ``classical,'' and used $\abs{\mathbf{p}(0)}=m^*v_F=\hbar k_F$.
-Eq. \eqref{invTauCL2D} does not have a geometrical factor $\sqrt{1-(q/2k_F)^2}$ appearing in the quantum elastic perturbation theory in Eq. \eqref{invTau2DDP}, but other than that the other parts of the integrand is the same.
+Equation \eqref{invTauCL2D} does not have a geometrical factor $\sqrt{1-(q/2k_F)^2}$ appearing in the quantum elastic perturbation theory in Eq. \eqref{invTau2DDP}, but other than that the other parts of the integrand are the same.
 This shows classical-quantum correspondence.

 Likewise, in 3D, we obtain